Growyourbrand.net Reference notes on brand consequence May 2026

 Franchise Scale Needed Standards

 Ray Kroc's 1950s expansion made the system into a national growth vehicle, but franchising introduces a brand risk.
 Every operator can strengthen or damage the shared name.
-That means the brand must govern process, not only signage.
+That means the brand must govern process, not merely signage.

 Quality, service, cleanliness, and value became more than internal slogans.
 They were operating categories customers could experience.
 If fries are cold, a counter is slow, a restaurant is dirty, or a location feels inconsistent, the failure does not stay local.
 It becomes evidence about the brand.